mspanc/dbux/README.md

 Marcin Lewandowski <marcin@saepia.net>

+# Debugging

+If you encounter bugs, you may want to compile (not run, compile) the code with `DBUX_DEBUG` environment variable set to any value.

+# Contributing

+You are welcome to open pull requests.
+Tests are mandatory.

 # Credits

-Project is heavily inspired by [Connection](https://hex.pm/packages/connection) and [ruby-dbus](https://github.com/mvidner/ruby-dbus).
-It may contain parts of code that come from these projects.
+Project is heavily inspired by [Connection](https://hex.pm/packages/connection).

 # License